 Tutankhamun was the son (though some say son-in-law) of Akhenaten, the ‘heretic king’ who changed Egyptian art and defaced the name of Amun at Luxor’s temples.

 Once in power, the teenage king chose to end Akhenaten’s revolution and bring back the traditions of old.
-But in spite of his efforts, his name was erased from the history books, probably for being too closely associated with Akhenaten.
+But in spite of his efforts, his name was erased from the history books, probably for being too closely associated with the heretic.

 Despite the fame of his tomb, it’s surprisingly small, and it’s hard to imagine all of his possessions fitting inside of it.
 Tutankhamun’s mummy is now inside the tomb, seemingly to compensate for the absence of the treasures.
 It’s the only tomb in the Valley of the Kings to have one.